-If a student stops attending a course for which they are registered after the published census date (end of drop/add) without having officially withdrawn from the course, the student will be assigned a grade of AW (penalty grade-failure-formerly F, "Administrative Withdrawal"), for the course.
+If a student stops attending a course for which they are registered after the published census date (end of drop/add) without having officially withdrawn from the course, the student will be assigned a grade of AW for the course.

-Lackawanna College's Amnesty Policy allows students, with demonstrated academic progress and respect for college policy, the opportunity to have the penalty grade hours attempted, hours earned, and quality points excluded from their Cumulative Quality Point Index (CQPI).
+Lackawanna College's Amnesty Policy allows students with demonstrated academic progress and respect for college policy the opportunity to have the penalty grade hours attempted, hours earned, and quality points excluded from their Cumulative Quality Point Index (CQPI).
 Prior to application for amnesty the following requirements must be met:

-- At least one full semester must have passed from the time the penalty grades were incurred and the application for amnesty is made. - The student must register for and successfully complete one additional full-time semester (or 12 additional credits for a part-time student), earning a semester grade point average of at least 2.0 and thereby demonstrating academic progress. - The student must complete an equivalent number of credit hours to the number of credit hours for which they are requesting amnesty. - Upon successful completion of required work, the student may file an Application for Amnesty form available on the portal and request the necessary approvals. - Upon completion and submission of the approved form to the Office of the Registrar, a grade of (W) "removal of attendance penalty grade" will be assigned, and the penalty grade(s) hours attempted, earned and quality points will be excluded from the student's CQPI.
+- At least one full semester must have passed from the time the AW grades were incurred and the application for amnesty is made. - The student must register for and successfully complete additional coursework at Lackawanna College, earning a semester grade point average of at least 2.0 and thereby demonstrating academic progress. - The student must complete an equivalent number of credit hours to the number of credit hours for which they are requesting amnesty.
+This can be done all at once, or students may earn amnesty incrementally to match the number of parttime credits they have earned at Lackawanna College in a subsequent semester. - Upon successful completion of required work at Lackawanna College, the student may file an Application for Amnesty form available on the portal and request the necessary approvals. - Upon completion and submission of the approved form to the Registrar, a grade of W will replace the grade of AW for the applicable amnesty credits.